amina-mardiyyah/artorg-phd/README.md

 # Description of the problem:
 This challenge is about Blood Glucose prediction.
 It is a time-series forecasting problem.
 Blood Glucose Prediction(BGM) valuable information for improving the insulin management for patients with type 1 diabetes (PwT1D).
 The goal of this challenge is to develop a deep learning model to predict blood glucose level of individuals with type1 diabetes.
+A key feature of a time series data is the fact that they're ordered sequences/representation of information such that a current timestep depends on the previous one.
+This makes them for suitable for sequence based models like RNNs and its variants(LSTM etc).
+This is because RNNs were built to handle time-dependent/sequence-based data like this, where a current time step is dependent on the previous one.
+However, attention-based networks have been rising in poplularity over the last few years, for their promising performance across my tasks.

+In particular, this time-series problem for this challenge is multivariate.
+This is because multiple variables are observed/recorded simulateneously at each given time step.

 # About the dataset: